KirisameVanilla/TJA-Tools-Web/README.md

     - `#COUNTCHANGE` ([Dannal65535](https://github.com/Dannal65535))
     Change the number of the next bar and on after this command.
     - `#AVOIDTEXTOFF`, `#AVOIDTEXTON` ([Dannal65535](https://github.com/Dannal65535))
     Prevent the vertical lines from overlapping the BPM and HS information after this command.
+(Enabled by default)

 ## Features